 Build.
 Ship.
 Iterate.
 Everything else is noise.

-Unlike Handshake’s headless approach, Dap has clear leadership:
+Unlike other projects’ headless approach, Dap has clear leadership:

 Technical Direction: Core team makes architectural decisions quickly and decisively.
 No endless bikeshedding over minor details.